 It’s because the one-arm row actually lets you move more weight than you could by doing a two-arm dumbbell row.
 When you do a dumbbell row with one arm, you can stabilize yourself with the other hand, unlike when you do a dumbbell row with two arms.
 Oftentimes, when stability is increased you can lift more total weight when you tap each side individually.

-“The one-arm dumbbell row allows you to lift heavier, which recruits the bigger muscle fibers and gives you a greater potential for growth,” Braun says.
+“The one-arm dumbbell row allows you to lift heavier, which recruits the bigger muscle fibers and gives you a greater potential for growth,” says Cody Braun, CPT and NASM performance enhancement specialist.
 “The free hand allows you to stabilize your bodyweight more efficiently and limit the amount of back extension.
 Plus, whenever you work the body unilaterally, you work core stability, which is a functional bonus.”